silviaCerby/gitbook/docs/management/workspace_configuration/user_management/guest_users/remove-guest-user-access-to-an-item.md

 ---
-description: This article describes how to remove guest user access to your accounts, secrets, and collections.
+description: "This article describes how to remove guest user access to your accounts, secrets, and collections."
 intercom_id: 9317146
 ---